Facts About The Berber Language

 Overview of the Berber language

-The Berber language, also known as Amazigh languages, is a family of Afro-Asiatic languages spoken by the Berbers.
-Several individual languages make up the Berber language family, which is also known as Tamazight.
+The Berber language, also known as the Amazigh language, is a family of Afro-Asiatic languages spoken by the Berbers.
+Several individual languages comprise the Berber language family, also known as Tamazight.

 There are around 33 million Berber speakers, making it one of the most widely spoken individual languages in isolated pockets in North Africa.

-The Berber language is one of the most widely-spoken Amazigh languages in North Africa.
-It is the national language of Algeria and Morocco, and also the official language in Tunisia and Algeria.
+The Berber language is one of the most widely spoken Amazigh languages in North Africa.
+It is the national language of Algeria and Morocco and the official language of Tunisia and Algeria.

 The Berber language is divided into several distinct languages and dialects, with some linguists estimating that there are as many as 100 individual languages.
-The majority of Berber speakers live in isolated pockets in rural areas, with the effects of urbanization and nationalization leading to a decline in the use of the language in recent years.
+Efforts to preserve this linguistic diversity are evident through resources like the Handbook of Scripts.
+Most Berber speakers live in isolated pockets in rural areas, with the effects of urbanization and nationalization leading to a decline in the use of the language in recent years.

 In Algeria, for example, only 1% of the population identified as Berber speakers in the most recent population figure of the country.